#98 TRENDING IN Pop Culture 🔥

 3. She Faced Brutal Body Scrutiny During Girls

-Dunham says the public obsession with her body was “insane,” recalling being called “a little fat girl” by Howard Stern.
-The constant judgment eventually made her step away from acting.
+Dunham says the public obsession with her body eventually made her step away from acting.

 4. She Got Real About Trauma and Recovery

-After Girls ended, Lena battled health issues, a Klonopin dependency, and PTSD.
-She moved to London, entered rehab, and underwent a hysterectomy — a period she now calls the most peaceful of her life.
+After Girls ended, Lena battled health issues and a Klonopin dependency (anti-anxiety drug).
+She moved to London, entered rehab, and underwent a hysterectomy.

 5. She’s Launching a New Netflix Show: Too Much

 Her 10-episode romantic dramedy drops July 10 on Netflix.
-It stars Megan Stalter as a loud, lovable New Yorker who flees to London and falls in love with a sensitive British musician (played by Will Sharpe).
+It stars Hacks's Megan Stalter as a loud, lovable New Yorker who flees to London and falls in love with a sensitive British musician, played by White Lotus's Will Sharpe.

 6. She’s Learned From the Past